codeceptjs/codeceptjs-resemblehelper/README.md

    },
  );
 ```
+After this, that specific mentioned parts will be ignored while comparison.
+This works for `seeVisualDiff`.

+__Note__: DON'T use combination of `ignored box/boxes/element/elements` together, ALWAYS use only one of them as options !!!

 ### resemble.js Output Settings
 You can set further output settings used by resemble.js.
 Declare an object specifying them and pass it in the options as `outputSettings`: